|

 Board", or "Mall Item".
 I have a list of what I know of

-each item in qlinkold/qlinkfuncs.txt The second byte
+each item in qlinkold/qlinkfuncs.txt

 is a bitfield, with the second bit indicating plus time